VakichVuker/CodeWars/README.md

 ### Input validation
 If an empty value ( null, None, Nothing etc. ) is given instead of an array, or the given array is an empty list or a list with only 1 element, return 0.

+# 2. Find the position!
+Task file:
+* find_pos_alph.py

+### Task
+When provided with a letter, return its position in the alphabet.

+Input :: "a"

+Ouput :: "Position of alphabet: 1"